 - a.
 Precast concrete structures - b.
-Physical location selected to avoid heavy traffic areas, parking spaces, and to minimize flooding risk. - c.
-Equipped with 12" cast iron drain grates and opening through the bottom of the manhole.
-Blind sumps are not acceptable for general use. - d.
-Drains located directly below the access opening in the manhole top slab. - e.
-French drains below the drain opening in the floor.
-French drains contain at least 1⁄2 yd3 in a hole lined with filter fabric.
-French drain located directly below the drain opening in manhole floor. - 1.
-Where the water table is known to be near the manhole floor level: Manhole fully waterproofed and equipped with sump pump or piped drain with backwater valve. - 2.
+Physical location selected to avoid heavy traffic areas, parking spaces, and to minimize flooding risk. - Equipped with 12" cast iron drain grates and opening through the bottom C. of the manhole.
+Blind sumps are not acceptable for general use. - Drains located directly below the access opening in the manhole top slab. d. - French drains below the drain opening in the floor.
+French drains contain e. at least 1⁄2 yd3 in a hole lined with filter fabric.
+French drain located directly below the drain opening in manhole floor. - Where the water table is known to be near the manhole floor level: 1.
+Manhole fully waterproofed and equipped with sump pump or piped drain with backwater valve. - 2.
 Where the water table is known to be near the manhole floor elevation and sump pumps or piped drains are not possible: Manhole fully waterproofed and with closed sump. - f.
-Equipped with hot-dip galvanized cable racking channels, cable arms and porcelain insulator blocks. - g.
-Ductbanks entrance through duct terminators install by the precaster, or via core drilled holes or knockouts. - h.
-Where duct terminators are not used, end bells shall be installed on conduits and shall be set flush with the interior wall. - i.
+Equipped with hot-dip galvanized cable racking channels, cable arms and porcelain insulator blocks. - Ductbanks entrance through duct terminators install by the precaster, or g. via core drilled holes or knockouts. - Where duct terminators are not used, end bells shall be installed on h. conduits and shall be set flush with the interior wall. - i.
 Pulling irons at the floor opposite each ductbank entrance area shown on the standard detail.
-Additional pulling irons provided as needed. - 3.
-Vaults: - a.
-General: - 1.
-Precast or cast-in-place concrete structures. - 2.
-Removable tops or hatches to facilitate equipment installation and replacement. - 3.
-Site selection to ensure crane access, avoid pedestrian and vehicular traffic areas, and minimize flooding risk.
+Additional pulling irons provided as needed.

-b.
-Transformer Vaults
+3. Vaults: